How the Data Store Works

-Stores operation objects that are generated by domain preparation tasks (when you run adprep /domainprep) so that the system can check for tasks that have and have not been completed when you upgrade the first domain controller in the domain to Windows Server 2003.
+Stores operation objects that are generated by domain preparation tasks (when you run adprep /domainprep) so that the system can check for tasks that have and have not been completed when you upgrade the first domain controller in the domain to Windows Server 2003 or later.
 The child Operations object contains the objects that represent each update operation.
 These objects are named for the GUID of the operation.
 The child Windows2003Update object is created to indicate that all adprep operations have run.

 File Replication Service

 Lists the Domain System Volume (SYSVOL) and provides a replication schedule from Sunday through Saturday, 12:00 A.M. to 12:00 A.M.

 Used by the Distributed Link Tracking Server service (TrkSvr) to store information about linked files that have moved across NTFS volumes.
 Includes ObjectMoveTable, which tracks moved files, and VolumeTable, which maps volume IDs to computer IDs.

 Contains the Internet Protocol security (IPSec) policies that are applied to local computers, domain member servers, domains, OUs, or any GPO in Active Directory.
 Depending on your organization’s guidelines, IPSec policies can store multiple security specifications, called rules, so that one policy can be applied to multiple computers.
 These rules apply to all users who log on to the computer

 A folder that is used by Microsoft NetMeeting to publish network meeting objects.